What entitlements are available and which ones might I be able to use?

 If you are eligible for the working parents entitlement but were unable to take up a free place in time due to a technical issue with your application.
 You may be eligible for compensation if, for example:

-start of the term, or - you were unable to reconfirm your eligibility due to a system error.
+- you were unable to reconfirm your eligibility due to a system error

 You must have a national insurance number to apply.
 If you have a partner who lives with you, they must also have a national insurance number.
 If you are the parent who is making the application you must have at least one of the following: